 Excruciation at personal mannerism, listening back to the interview.

-We sat by the fire and talked awhile.
-We sat by the fire with wine.
 We sat by the fire and it rained outside.

 She didn’t even buy me flowers, she didn’t even think twice.